merely-useful/py-rse/index.md

 some researchers focus on building the software that makes research possible.
 People who do this are called \gref{research software engineers}{rse};
-the aim of this book is to get you ready for this role by helping you go from writing code for yourself to creating tools to helping your entire field advance.
+the aim of this book is to get you ready for this role by helping you go from writing code for yourself to creating tools that help your entire field advance.

 ## The Big Picture {#intro-big-picture}